Users

 OAuth 2.0: okta.users.manage

 Deletes a user permanently.
 This operation can only be performed on users that have a DEPROVISIONED status.
-This action cannot be recovered!.
-Calling this on an ACTIVE user will transition the user to DEPROVISIONED.
+This action can't be recovered!

 Request